 These recommendations include nutrition, physical training, lifestyle, and supplementation, as stress can come in many forms.

 Cortisol Graph 1 – first stage of stress hormone dysfunction

-While you can keep cortisol output high for some time, eventually the wheels will most likely fall off the wagon.
+While you can respond to ongoing stress by keeping cortisol output high for some time, eventually the wheels will fall off the wagon.

 Cortisol Graph 2 – long term failure to adapt, total burnout